http4k/examples/aws-lambda-custom-runtime/README.md

 ### AWS Lambda with custom http4k runtime + http4k example

-This example shows how to build, deploy, and invoke an http4k `HttpHandler` as AWS Lambda with a custom http4k runtime.
+This example shows how to build, deploy, and invoke an http4k `HttpHandler` as AWS Lambda with a custom http4k runtime running on AMD64 architecture.

 ## Pre-requisites